TMJ Specialist Denver

 If you suffer from unexplainable headaches or migraines, a TMJ disorder could be the cause.
 At MD Pain, we offer customized treatments that can ease your headaches and may even stop them entirely.

-Many people with TMJ disorders can alleviate some of their symptoms with basic self-care.
+Many people with TMJ(temporomandibular joint disorder) can alleviate some of their symptoms with basic self-care.

 Try these at-home treatment tips:

-- Practice good posture by sitting upright in your chair.
-Many people who work desk jobs tend to slump forward in their chairs, which can trigger back, neck, and TMJ pain.
+• Practice good posture by sitting upright in your chair.
+Many people who work desk jobs tend to slump forward in their chairs, which can trigger back, neck pain, and TMJ pain.

-If these tips don't relieve your pain, schedule a consultation with us at MD Pain to get to the root cause of your pain and address it at the source.
+If these tips don't relieve your pain, schedule a consultation with us at MD Pain to get to the root cause of your pain and address it at the source to relieve pain.

 If self-care doesn’t resolve your TMJ pain, other treatments are available.
 Non-surgical options include:

-If your pain is severe, a TMJ specialist in Denver may suggest surgery.
+If your pain is severe, a TMJ treatment specialist in Denver may suggest surgery.
 Options include:

-- TMJ arthroscopy, also called keyhole surgery.
-During this procedure, a surgeon makes a small hole in front of your ear to remove scar tissue and reshape bone.
+• TMJ arthroscopy is also called keyhole surgery.
+During this procedure, a surgeon makes a small hole in front of your ear to remove scar tissue and reshape the bone.

 How Will Your Doctor Diagnose a TMJ Disorder?